Bridge to let mortgages

 Bridge to let mortgage affordability

-When using a Bridge to Let mortgage, it’s important to understand how affordability is assessed at the point of refinancing onto the Buy to Let loan.
-Unlike traditional bridging finance, where income isn’t typically assessed, the Buy to Let exit is subject to lender stress testing based on the property’s future rental income.
+When using a Bridge to Let mortgage, it’s essential to understand how affordability is calculated at the point of refinancing onto the Buy to Let loan.
+This process differs significantly from standard bridging finance, where income is generally not assessed.
+Instead, the Buy to Let exit is subject to lender stress testing based on the property’s anticipated rental income once it has been renovated, refurbished, or made tenant-ready.
+During the bridging phase, the lender’s main concern is the security of the property and your planned exit strategy, whether that’s a refinance or sale.
+However, when transitioning onto the Buy to Let mortgage, the lender will conduct a thorough affordability assessment.
+A professional valuer will inspect the property and provide two key metrics:

 Questions on bridge to let mortgages